Barnsley Early Start and Family Services

 Who can apply

-Early years or childcare providers who are registered on the Ofsted early years register can apply.
-Schools or academies who deliver 2, 3 and 4 year old funded places may also apply.
-This excludes 4 year olds who aren't in receipt of early years funding.
+Schools or academies who deliver 2, 3 and 4 year old funded places can also apply (excluding 4 year olds who aren't in receipt of early years funding).

 How much you can apply for